adisreyaj/100DaysofCode-React/log.md

 - Lazy loading components (React Suspense)

 **Thoughts:** React suspense is really cool.
 I heard Suspense will support data fetching in future which I'm really excited for.

+### Day 11: May 18, 2020

+**Today's Progress**:

+- Dealing with form
+- More on dealing data transfer between components

+**Thoughts:** Couldn't do much today compared to other days, but still happy with the progress